 Let the pictures do the talking!

-With the annual Photo Contest, we want to show the Alps from different perspectives: their cultural richness and heritage, their majestic natural splendour, their unique biodiversity and ecosystems and the vibrant life.
+With the annual Photo Contest, we want to show the Alps from different perspectives: their cultural richness and heritage, their majestic natural splendour, their unique biodiversity and ecosystems, and the vibrant life.

+The Photo Contest is open from June until September.
 The submitted pictures compete for a spot in the Alpine Convention’s calendar.

 The best way to a person's heart is through their stomach – and the best way to showcase the role of food in the Alps is to dedicate a photo contest to it!
 For this reason the Slovenian Presidency of the Alpine Convention and the Permanent Secretariat are dedicating the 2023 Photo Contest to Alpine food, its production, and heritage.

 The Alpine region is a place of unique landscapes, fascinating nature, and diverse cultural traditions.
 It is home to almost 15 million people who are spread across its valleys and slopes.
 Different languages and numerous dialects characterise this special place, which is at the same time shaped by shared histories and processes.

 Nonetheless, there is one thing that can always bring the people of the Alps together: food, Essen, nourriture, cibo, hrana!
 Across the Alps, from the highest plateaus to the lowest valleys, food is an integral part of Alpine traditions and cultural heritage.

 Experiencing the delights of tasty, high-quality, locally produced Alpine cuisine is one of the many reasons visitors come to the region each year.
 From the Mediterranean foothills to the northern ridges, the Alps are known for their diverse dairy, meat and other products from cows, sheep or goats.
 Moreover, our mountains also offer a huge variety of fruits and grains, herbs, and sauces – not to mention sweet dishes made using such ingredients!